 - Australia:

-- Average hourly rate for Angular developers in Australia: $90 – $140 per hour.
+- The average hourly rate for Angular developers in Australia: $90 – $140 per hour.

 - For a small to medium-sized app: $50,000 – $150,000.